 I went into Masters of the Universe: Revelation expecting a bit of nostalgic fun.
 I got that, but I also got a lot more.
 For starters, I didn’t expect to get misty eyed watching a He-Man cartoon of all things, because US cartoons aren’t supposed to do that.
 And I even got misty-eyed for characters I didn’t particularly like as a kid.

 Unlike the new She-Ra, Masters of the Universe: Revelation is still very recognisable the show we all remember from the 1980s.
 However, Kevin Smith also digs into the characters in a way that the original show never did nor could.
-Teela, Cringer, Orko, Duncan, Roboto, Evil-Lyn are all given more character development here than they got in three seasons of the original.
+Teela, Cringer, Orko, Duncan, Roboto, Evil-Lyn are all given more character development here than they got in two long seasons of the original.
 And even the moral messages manage to be not annoying, but actually fit into the plot.

 Furthermore, Kevin Smith draws on the sword and sorcery origins of Masters of the Universe: Revelation and injects some of the themes common in the genre into the series.
 We have the cynical hero broken down by life redeeming themselves, we have barbarism versus civilisation recast as technology versus magic and we have the quest to come to terms with one’s trauma, including the literal journey into the underworld that tends to come part and parcel with these sort of quests.
 In fact, recognising all the influences and motifs was one of the things I enjoyed most about Masters of the Universe: Revelation.